CodepitIO/server/README.md

 docker-compose up
 ```

 Wait until the service prints `Listening to port 3000`, then the application will bootstrap when running
-for the first time, so you have to wait some more minutes to access the website in `localhost:3000`.
+for the first time, so you have to wait some more minutes to access the website.
+Your host name will depend on which OS you're using to develop.
+If you're a Linux user, you can access the website via `localhost`.
+Otherwise, you'll have to check the Docker host IP.
+To do that, run `docker-machine env default`, and look for the IP in `DOCKER_HOST`.
+It's usually `192.168.99.100`, but it can change.

-You can access the database in `localhost:28017` with login `maratonando` and pass `123456`.
+You can access the database in `<host>:28017` with login `maratonando` and pass `123456`.